chrisdew/node-burrito/README.markdown

 burrito
 =======

-Burrito wraps up all javascript expressions in a trace function before executing them.
+Burrito makes it easy to do crazy stuff with the javascript AST.

 This is super useful if you want to roll your own stack traces or build a code coverage tool.